virtual-labs/outreach-web-pages-iiith/README.md

 # outreach-web-pages

-  This repository will hold the Virtual Labs outreach workshop-process, faq, workshop-data, and workshop related photographs gallery.
+  This repository will hold the Virtual Labs outreach workshop-process, faq, nodal center process, nodal centre and workshop-data, and workshop-related photographs gallery.

   About Virtual Labs: Virtual Labs are intended to augment the learning of science and engineering subjects through